Specialised information service

 Since 1949, the German Research Foundation (DFG) has supported the Bayerische Staatsbibliothek as reference library for the research of Eastern Europe in Germany.
 Between 1949 and 2015, this took place within the framework of the funding programme for special collection areas, "Sondersammelgebiete", and since 2016 the programme of Specialised Information Services for Science and Scholarship, "Fachinformationsdienste für die Wissenschaft", has been pursued.

 The Specialised Information Service (FID) for Russian, East and Southeast European Studies provides an infrastructure for the research of Eastern Europe in the fields of humanities and social sciences.
 The broad spectrum of services in the domain of scholarly literature and information provision is expanded continuously in close coordination with the expert community.

 Within the framework of the Specialised Information Service, the Bayerische Staatsbibliothek acquires around 18,000 monographs and collective works annually, as well as several thousand journals and a broad spectrum of electronic media from Eastern Europe and about the region.
 Descriptive and subject cataloguing is carried out for the entire literature.
 As a special service, tables of contents and abstracts (since 2006) and bibliographies and registers (since 2016) are provided in digital form.
 Not only do they offer a "first glance at the contents", but they are also incorporated in the search, thereby offering systematic and frequently also multilingual search access points.

 One of the core tasks of the Specialised Information Service is the Germany-wide provision of the acquired research literature.
 This service is highly sought after: Around 13,000 monographs from and about Eastern Europe and a similar number of articles are circulated by the Bayerische Staatsbibliothek within the scope of national interlibrary loan every year.
-Articles from electronic journals and e-books are also made available via interlibrary loan, with the service being expanded in 2017.
+Articles from electronic journals and e-books are also made available via interlibrary loan.

 To cover the peak demand of German Eastern-Europe research, the Specialised Information Service for Russian, East and Southeast European Studies acquires licenses for location-independent access to digital resources that come at a charge.
 The focus is on extensive full-text archives.